Rocketmakers/armstrong-edge/README.md

 Packages for these are managed as dev dependencies in NPM, and configuration files can be found in `module/`

 We recommend using the vscode plugins `stylelint`, `eslint`, and `prettier` to make errors show in vscode, and to allow auto fixing functionality.

+### Testing

+Armstrong uses Jest for unit testing, @testing-library/react-hooks for hook testing, and Cypress via Storybook for component testing.

+Packages for these are managed as dev dependencies in NPM, and configuration files can be found in `module/` and in `module/.jest` and `module/.cypress` respectively.

+Tests can be run using `npm test` for all tests, or `npm test-jest` and `npm test-cypress` respectively.

+Due to the nature of the codebase it is not currently possible to use custom commands in Cypress.

 ### Process